-Kicking off the 301st Fiesta de Santa Fe at Fort March Park is the Burning of Old Man Gloom, or Will Shuster's Zozobra to dispel hardships and travails of the past year.
+Fiesta de Santa Fe -This annual event in late August / early September is one of the oldest continuous celebrations in the United States and commemorates General de Vargas' reentry into the City of Santa Fe on September 14, 1692 following the Pueblo Revolt of 1680.
+What a wonderful way to learn about the political and religious roots of the celebration.
+Kicking off the 301st Fiesta de Santa Fe at Fort March Park is the Burning of Old Man Gloom to dispel hardships and travails of the past year.
 After the event, the streets leading from Fort March Park to the Plaza are closed to traffic so spectators can walk to the Plaza where they can socialize and sample Southwestern inspired food and drinks.
 For ticket information or a schedule of Plaza events visit www.santafefiesta.org

 Other Santa Fe Plaza Events -There is a Labor Day Fine Arts and Crafts Market and Pre-Fiesta Show as well as a number of other events throughout the City prior to the official opening of Fiesta.
 A Mariachi Extravaganza de Santa Fe is scheduled at the Santa Fe Opera, Historical Lectures at St. Francis Auditorium, and Mariachi Matinee at the Lensic Performing Arts Center.
 For a complete schedule of events including entertainment - mariachi music and Spanish dancing, Desfile De Los Ninos - the Pet Parade, Ceremonies - Deon Diego De Vargas, the Historical / Hysterical Parade with floats and marching bands, arts and crafts, food vendors, etc. www.santafefiesta.org